Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 6.3 Why deterministic inference works

 Thinking Machines Lab identified batch-size variance as a major source of nondeterministic inference and described batch-invariant kernels as a practical fix.[9]
-SGLang implements that structural fix in production-serving form: deterministic inference mode uses batch-invariant operators and supported attention backends so that the same prompt is not pushed through a different floating-point reduction plan merely because other requests were batched beside it.[10][11]
+SGLang implements that fix in production-serving form: deterministic inference mode uses batch-invariant operators and supported attention backends so the same prompt is not pushed through a different floating-point reduction plan merely because other requests were batched beside it.[10][11]

 Numerical precision remains a real divergence source.
 Yuan et al. show that limited precision affects reproducibility, particularly for reasoning-style models, and propose mitigations such as LayerCast.[12]
 This is why the execution manifest is a first-class artifact — a weight hash alone is not enough.
 Reproducibility depends on the whole stack.